Determinization of Integral Discounted-Sum Automata is Decidable: Recoverable Gaps and -separation

-We can now prove the main result of this section. \begin{lemma} There exists an effectively computable number $N$ (depending on $\cA$) such that $\cA$ has infinitely many recoverable gaps if and only if there exists a recoverable gap $(w,q_u,q_l)$ such that $\gap{w}{q_u}{q_l}>N$. \end{lemma} \paragraph*{Proof Overview} We start with an overview of the more complex direction -- the existence of a large recoverable gap implies the existence of infinitely many recoverable gaps.
-Assume that $(w,q_u,q_l)$ is a large gap with respect to $z$.
+We can now prove the main result of this section. \begin{lemma} There exists an effectively computable number $N$ (depending on $\cA$) such that $\cA$ has infinitely many TRGs if and only if there exists a TRG $(w,q_u,q_l)$ such that $\gap{w}{q_u}{q_l}>N$. \end{lemma} \paragraph*{Proof Overview} We start with an overview of the more complex direction -- the existence of a large TRG implies the existence of infinitely many TRGs.
+Assume that $(w,q_u,q_l)$ is a large TRG with respect to $z$.
 We consider two minimal runs $\rho^{q_u},\rho^{q_l}$ on $w$ ending in $q_u$ and $q_l$, respectively.
 These two runs end ``far'' from each other, so we can use \cref{lem: it takes time to reach a large gap} to claim that for a large enough $N$, they have already been far from each other for a while.
 Specifically, for the last $n_{\text{steps}}$ steps the gap between the runs was at least $n_{\text{gap}}$ for some large $n_{\text{steps}},n_{\text{gap}}$ that we choose to fit our needs.

-We now look for two indices $i<j$ among the last $n_\text{steps}$ indices of $w$ such that pumping the infix of $w$ between $i$ and $j$ generates words that induce unboundedly large recoverable gaps.
+We now look for two indices $i<j$ among the last $n_\text{steps}$ indices of $w$ such that pumping the infix of $w$ between $i$ and $j$ generates words that induce unboundedly large TRGs.
 To do so, we choose $n_{\text{steps}}$ such that $Q$ can be partitioned into two sets of states -- an upper set $U$ and a lower set $L$, that are far from each other and "separate" the runs $\rho^{q_u},\rho^{q_l}$ at step $i$.
 In particular, pumping the infix does not interleave the runs, and maintains the growing gap.
 The above is depicted in \cref{fig: gap pumping}.
 We require the following properties: \begin{enumerate} \item Every two runs on the prefix $w_1 \cdots w_i$ of $w$ ending in $U$ and in $L$, respectively, that are minimal runs ending in their respective states, are far enough from each other to satisfy the condition of \cref{lem: a large gap has to increase}; \item Every run on $w$ that is minimal among the runs ending in $q_u$ has to visit $U$ at the $i$'th step; \item Every run on $w$ that is minimal among the runs ending in $q_l$ has to visit $L$ at the $i$'th step; \end{enumerate} As we show, finding such a partition is possible by choosing $n_\text{gap}=(|Q|-1)\cM$.